Notores/core/README.md

     @Admin()
     async broken()

+Out of the box, there are the following decorators.

 | Decorator     	| Parameters                                        	| Description                                                                                                    	|
 |---------------	|---------------------------------------------------	|----------------------------------------------------------------------------------------------------------------	|
 | @Get()        	| settings?: ModuleMethodDecoratorOptions \| string 	| Creating a GET route                                                                                           	|